ThinkDataEd/curriculum/docs/unit4/lesson7.md

 !!! note "Essential Concepts: "
     If we use the mean squared errors rule, then the mean of our current data is the best prediction of future values.
-If we use the mean absolute errors rule, then the median of the current data is the best prediction of future values
+If we use the mean absolute errors rule, then the median of the current data is the best prediction of future values.

 ###**Lesson:**
 1. Ask students to recall that in the previous lesson, each student team created a rule to determine